sdetmharinavi/hnvtx/scripts/output.md

   const searchFilters = useMemo(() => {
     const newFilters: Filters = { ...filters };
     if (searchQuery) {
-      // CORRECTED: Pass a structured object for the OR condition newFilters.or = {
+      newFilters.or = {
         employee_name: searchQuery,
         employee_pers_no: searchQuery,